HOW TO TRANSITION FROM CUTTING TO BULKING WHILE STAYING LEAN

 In reality, it only takes a relatively small surplus of a few hundred extra calories at most in order to maximize the body’s muscle building potential over any given day, and all of the calories that are consumed beyond that point will simply be stored as fat.

-Now, if you’re only going particularly high on calories for a day or two as a way of rewarding yourself once your cut is over, that will likely be fine and won’t cause any real damage as long as it doesn’t spiral out of control.
+Now, if you’re only going particularly high on calories for a day or two (via “cheat meals“) as a way of rewarding yourself once your cut is over, that will likely be fine and won’t cause any real damage as long as it doesn’t spiral out of control.

-All in all though, the underlying approach of your cut to bulk transition should be to increase your calories in a controlled manner so that you can move back to your maintenance level and into a surplus without going overboard.
+All in all though, the underlying approach of your cutting to bulking transition should be to increase your calories in a controlled manner so that you can move back to your maintenance level and into a surplus without going overboard.

 You’ve worked very hard to get to this point, and the last thing you want to do is sabotage your results by throwing all dietary caution to the wind right at the exact time when your body is most primed for fat storage and when you’re most liable to over-eat.